 Just like your kids, parter, and pets, your blog readers cannot read your mind.
 If you want them to take a specific action, you’ll need to tell them exactly what to do.
-By adding a note like, “Click this pin to start growing your Pinterest traffic today” or “Click through to learn how to build your blog traffic with Pinterest” you’ll give readers a little extra push to click over to your site.
+By adding a note to your pin description like, “Click this pin to start growing your Pinterest traffic today” or “Click through to learn how to build your blog traffic with Pinterest” you’ll give readers a little extra push to click over to your site.

 Did you know, red-toned images are clicked and pinned more often than blue images?
-This is why I always tell you to make a big red button when you want someone to make a purchase.
-Same goes for Pinterest – red/pink/orange images are pinned more than blue/green images.
-Also lighter images will receive more pins than dark images as well as images with a few dominant colors.
+This is why I always tell you to make a big red button when you want someone to hit that “Buy Now” button.
+The same idea applies to Pinterest – red/pink/orange images get more action than blue/green images.
+Also lighter images will receive more pins than dark images as well as images with one dominant color.

-Photos with people (but not their faces incidentally) are more pinnable than just graphics.
+Photos with people (but not their faces incidentally) are more pinnable than graphics.
 23 percent more pinnable to be precise!
 This is the exact reason I changed the style of my images when I redesigned XOSarah.com making the photo background more apparent and covering it with only a splash of color instead of an entire colored background.

 Make sure the title, alt tag, and file name of your image reflect what the post is actually about.
 The alt tag is the description that will automatically show up with a pin, so if you leave it blank there’s no guarantee the pinner will be adding the information for you!
 Adding relevant keywords helps it show up on Pinterest as well as on search engines.
 That’s SEO workin’ for ya!

 Since Pinterest has updated its algorithm to show only the best pins that are most relevant to your pins and recent searches, it’s important to add high-quality content (yours and content from other blogs) to your boards on a regular basis.
-(My entire strategy for this is over here) This is how your pins end up in the Smart Feed.
+This is how your pins end up in the Smart Feed.
 People re-pin your content and Pinterest goes “Oh!
 This board is popular, let’s show it to more people!”
-Pins are rated by how many pins link to that same post and how frequently the pinner (of the pin, not the original post) posts and the quality of their content.
+Pins are rated by how many pins link to that same post, how frequently the pinner (of the pin, not the original post) posts, and the quality of their content.
 The more valuable stuff you pin, the more likely your pins will end up in front of more eyes.

 You probably know you should be pinning your images to multiple boards, but to put your pins in front of a larger audience, join group boards.
 You can find boards to join through other pinners in your niche (just click on their profile to see what boards they’ve joined) or create your own.
 And don’t just jump on any group boards, check out their following and the quality of the pins.
 You don’t want to be putting time into boards with spammy posts and only a few followers.

-One of the best things I did recently was join my secret pinning weapon – TailWind, which allows me to schedule pins all at once.
+One of the best things I did recently was join my secret pinning weapon – TailWind (affiliate link), which allows me to schedule one pin to multiple boards with ONE click.
 This is SO helpful when each of my blog posts are being shared to 10+ boards.
-I can group all of my business or blogging boards into one folder and then drop them all into my schedule at once – HUGE time saver!
+I can group all of my business or blogging boards into one list and then drop them all into my schedule at once – HUGE time saver!

 If people are pinning your content from your homepage, the pin will link to the homepage, NOT to the actual blog post.
-This means pinners who come to your site looking for that great post, project, or recipe are going to be sorely disappointed when they hit a dead-end.
+This means pinners who come to your site looking for that great post, project, or recipe are going to hit a dead-end.
 And a dead-end makes it unlikely they’ll search for that post, share that post, or stick around to check out the rest of your site, which is the whole point of this traffic building thing, right?
 Any time you add new share buttons to your site, double-check how it functions for your readers (on desktop + mobile).